School for Sonic Memory

 ALEXANDRIA: (RE)ACTIVATING COMMON URBAN IMAGINARIES – Onassis Foundation

 About the residency:

-The call is aimed at anyone engaged in the study, protection or production of collective urban memory – in the form of built heritage, soundscape, music, stories, social and political practice, with sound as a primary medium of research.
-Together, and in collaboration with local artists, urbanists and researchers, the participants will form a ‘school’ for sonic memory, investigating the ways that three cities across the Mediterranean resonate with one another, how elements of a connected and conflictual past are made audible within them.
+The call was aimed at anyone engaged in the study, protection or production of collective urban memory – in the form of built heritage, soundscape, music, stories, social and political practice, with sound as a primary medium of research.
+Together, and in collaboration with local artists, urbanists and researchers, the participants formed a ‘school’ for sonic memory, investigating the ways that three cities across the Mediterranean resonate with one another, how elements of a connected and conflictual past are made audible within them.

-The school will develop a shared conversation over the course of the residencies – learning from local urbanists, activists and cultural producers as well as one another – leading to a collection of new, interrelated works in the form of texts, sound and/or film.
-The residencies will value the perspective of the visitor – rather than aiming for a historical account of each city, we are interested in the particular shared space that is created through exchange between three cities across the Mediterranean, the ways sonic memories are carried between, and resonate within them.
+The school developed a shared conversation over the course of the residencies – learning from local urbanists, activists and cultural producers as well as one another – leading to a collection of new, interrelated works in the form of texts, sound and/or film.
+The residencies valued the perspective of the visitor – rather than aiming for a historical account of each city, we are interested in the particular shared space that is created through exchange between three cities across the Mediterranean, the ways sonic memories are carried between, and resonate within them.
 Heritage, of course, can be a shared resource for remembering and infrastructure for belonging, but it can also be misappropriated, distorting urban development for exclusion and private profit.
 By developing new ideas and artefacts through sonic methods, we are proposing to think of heritage as something made through active processes of creative remembering, as we move between places that echo within us.